What integration with your career site means

 Final Testing (1 week)

-- Our dedicated testers will test the full functionality of the feed and the website behavior.
-If the feed fails this testing, it will be passed back to our / your developers to resolve the issues.
+- Our dedicated testers will test the full functionality of the feed and the website behavior i.e. search functionality, special characters, apply, duplicate job reference etc. If the feed fails this testing, it will be passed back to our / your developers to resolve the issues.

-- The feed will be committed to the Broadbean production system and we will then contact you to let you know that feed is available within your Broadbean account.
+- The feed will be deployed to the Broadbean production system and we will then contact the client to let them know that feed is available within your Broadbean account.